 3. The pups live in a large, stimulating environment, and play and sleep in crates as they wish.

 4. Each pup is wormed and has at least one negative fecal from a vet before going to new homes.

 5. The pups are socialized to big dogs, children, adults, babies when possible, and either livestock or cats.

 6. They are groomed, bathed, and have their nails trimmed.
 We handle their feet a lot.

 7. They get lots of training to prevent nipping and jumping on us.
 When the pups leave our home they do not bite us.
 However, you have to keep up this training as you establish your pack structure with your puppy at home, especially if you have children.
 If you do nothing to teach the pup that it is not OK to bite you, then count on it returning to that behavior, as it will see you as a littermate not a human.

 8. Each puppy goes on several car rides, usually for a total of several hours. (keep this up!)

 9. All pups have separate eating/playing areas and bathroom areas and they are taught to keep them that way.

 10. Pups have some alone time so they aren't shocked when they go to new homes.

-Our new price for 2017 reflects the fact that the amount of time we put into each litter by giving every puppy individual attention from birth onwards, is much more a labor of love than a way to make money.
-We either had to raise our prices a bit or quit doing this.
+Our price reflects the amount of time we put into each litter by giving every puppy individual attention from birth onwards.
+It is much more a labor of love than a way to make money.
 Each litter is literally raised by a team of people whose lives revolve around these dogs and puppies 24 hours a day from the moment the litter is born.
 We hope you can appreciate this.
 You'll find that our puppies are quite unique in their remarkable intelligence and ease of training.